powergun/hsAlgorithms/heap-queue/README.md

 > is the heap abstraction, where the only interesting query is findMin.
 > In fact, as we will see, splay trees make an excellent implementation
 > of heaps

+guiding principle of search tree

+P/57

+> guiding principle of splay trees: search paths should be restructured
+> to reduce the depth of every node in the path by about half.